 “Hey, my dad’s not even forty.”

 “Forty?
 Do people live that long now?”
-Robby asked.
+Robby asks.

-We tried to work on chords for the new song, while I was trying to fix the ‘False Gods’ lyrics.
-Michael came over and sat with me while Robby was going crazy with drum solos.
+We try to work on chords for the drug song, while I work on the ‘False Gods’ lyrics.
+Michael comes over and sits with me while Robby goes crazy with drum solos.

 “Yeah, nothing really suicidal.
-I have been using his equipment for years, but this is my first time in a band.”
+I have been using his equipment for years.
+This is my first real band.”

 “Can you handle Robby being all competitive?”

-“We’ve always been that way, and when he quits over some slight, I’ll still be here.
+“We’ve always been that way.
+When he quits over some slight, I’ll still be here.
 He’ll be back after a snit fit.”

 “You guys are pretty good friends.”